 Policies/Procedures and Frequently Asked Questions

 The purpose of cross-registration is to provide opportunities for enriched education programs by permitting students at any of the eleven Virginia Tidewater Consortium institutions participating in the program to take courses at any other VTC institution.

 The signature of a course department's chairperson must be obtained if the ODU equivalent of the course you are planning to take at the host institution is offered at ODU during the same semester you are planning to take it elsewhere.
 Even if the offered ODU sections do not fit with your course schedule, are not offered online, or are closed, you must still obtain the course department chairperson's signature.

 (Distance Learning Students: If you are a distance learning student (outside the Hampton Roads area), you do not need to obtain the chairperson's signature on your form.)

 - Which institutions participate in cross-registration?

-Old Dominion University students may take undergraduate courses at any of the following Consortium host institutions: Christopher Newport University (Newport News), Eastern Shore Community College (Melfa); Eastern Virginia Medical School (Norfolk), Hampton University (Hampton); Joint Forces Staff College (Norfolk), Norfolk State University (Norfolk); Paul D. Camp Community College (Franklin); Regent University (Virginia Beach), Thomas Nelson Community College (Hampton); Tidewater Community College (all campuses); and Virginia Wesleyan College (Norfolk).
+Old Dominion University students may take courses at any of the following Consortium host institutions: Christopher Newport University (Newport News), Eastern Shore Community College (Melfa); Eastern Virginia Medical School (Norfolk), Hampton University (Hampton); Joint Forces Staff College (Norfolk), Norfolk State University (Norfolk); Paul D. Camp Community College (Franklin); Regent University (Virginia Beach), Thomas Nelson Community College (Hampton); Tidewater Community College (all campuses); and Virginia Wesleyan College (Norfolk).